Church Insurance: Top Companies, Cost & Coverage

 Special event insurance is a type of liability policy that provides coverage for a limited period.
 It can also reimburse any non-refundable deposits or loss of money that may result from the cancelation of events.
 These events often draw large crowds and represent a significant investment by the organization.

 For example, when I was a pastor, our church had a regular food truck festival in conjunction with a local school.
-This was a large event that would draw crowds above 500.
-One year, it looked like the weather would force a cancelation, and without special event insurance, all the funds invested and anticipated income would have been lost.
+This was a large event that would draw large crowds.
+One year, it looked like the weather would force a cancelation, and without special event insurance, all of the funds invested and the anticipated income would have been lost.

 Bottom Line

 With money coming primarily from individual donations, the expense of a claim jeopardizes the existence of a religious organization.
 It’s important to take a balanced approach: manage risks and have the proper coverage.
-GuideOne can help you do both and provides excellent claim and customer service.
+GuideOne, which provides excellent claim and customer service, can help you do both.